emacsway/emacsway.github.io/_sources/ru/self-learning-for-software-engineer.txt

 - "Extreme Programming Explained" 2nd edition by Kent Beck
 - "Planning Extreme Programming" by Kent Beck, Martin Fowler
+- "Clean Agile: Back to Basics" by Robert C. Martin
 - "Scrum and XP from the Trenches: How We Do Scrum" 2nd edition by Henrik Kniberg